 Where tangible fixed assets have been acquired with the aid of specific grants, either from the government or from the private sector, they are included in the Balance sheet at cost and depreciated over their expected useful economic life.
 The related grants are credited to a restricted fixed asset fund in the Statement of financial activities and are carried forward in the Balance sheet.
-Depreciation on such assets is charged to the restricted fixed asset fund in the Statement of financial activities so as to reduce the fund over the useful economic life of the related asset on a basis consistent with the Academy Trust's depreciation policy.
+Depreciation on such assets is charged to the restricted fixed asset fund in the Statement of financial activities so as to reduce the fund over the useful economic life of the related asset on a basis consistent with the academy's depreciation policy.
+Where tangible fixed assets have been acquired with unrestricted funds, depreciation on such assets is charged to the unrestricted fund.

-The policy with respect to impairment reviews of fixed assets is to carry out a review of a fixed asset if events or changes in circumtances indicate that the carrying value of any fixed asset may not be recoverable.
+The policy with respect to impairment reviews of fixed assets is to carry out a review of a fixed asset if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.